What to include in a CV? Which CV sections to keep off? This complete guide outlines exactly which things to put on your CV to make it shine.

 - In North America, a CV is a longer, more detailed document used for applying for academic posts.
 A resume is brief and targeted: you submit it for non-academic jobs.

 - In the UK, Ireland, the rest of Europe, and New Zealand, a CV is basically the same thing as the American resume: a short outline of your work history and skills.
-The term “resume” is not used.
+The term “CV” is not used.

 - In South Africa and Australia, both terms—CV and resume—are used synonymously.
 There’s no difference between them.